 Image Source: Getty Images

 It is very far from people dressing in black, sitting with candles grieving.
 It is a celebration and a big party.
-There is a lot of food, there is a lot of family and there is a lot of smiling.
+There is a lot of food, there are a lot of families and there is a lot of smiling.
 The aim of the festival is not to be scared of death as they believe it is not the end.
 The death of ancestors was not to be a sad affair but a celebration of the life they lived and the time they spent with their families.
 Some cities have big parades with floats, processions leading to the cemetery, music, dancing and of course lots of food.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!

 Buy the latest and past issues Haunted Magazine